Skip to main content

 Migrate a service to a project VPC using a tool of your choice:

-2. In the Cloud and network section, click Actions > Change cloud or region.
+2. In the Cloud and network section, click Actions > Change cloud or deployment model.

-3. In the Region section, go to the VPCs tab, select your project VPC and click Migrate.
+3. In the VPCs tab, select a cloud provider and region, and click Migrate.

 Migrate a service deployed in a VPC to another cloud